Protecting Expressive Circuits with a Quantum Error Detection Code: Mirror Circuit Experiments

 In our quantum error detection circuits we carry out mid-circuit measurements and post-selection.
 These are implemented in our state-vector simulations with projectors in the computational basis.
 This allows us to compute both the probability of discard at that mid-circuit measurement and the normalised post-selected statevector (assuming the probability of discard is less than one).

-The numerical results presented in the main text were obtained using a Qiskit~\cite{qiskit-pypi} statevector simulator.
-The circuits are prepared in the gateset: $\{ H, S, S^\dagger, \textrm{CNOT}, \textrm{MS}(\theta) \}$, following the construction of the initialisation, syndrome measurement and final measurement circuits given in Fig.~\ref{fig:ft-circs} along with the random circuits described previously.
+The numerical results presented in the main text are obtained using a Qiskit~\cite{qiskit-pypi} statevector simulator.
+The circuits are prepared in the gateset: $\{ H, S, S^\dagger, \textrm{CNOT}, \textrm{MS}(\theta) \}$, following the construction of the initialisation, syndrome measurement and final measurement circuits given in Fig.~\ref{fig:ft-circs} of the main text along with the random circuits described previously.
 We consider the noise model acting on the circuits in this gateset.

 In both the unencoded and encoded cases the survival probability is computed exactly from each statevector.
 In the unencoded case, this is simply the probability amplitude of the all-zeros computational basis state.
 In the encoded case, we must first extract the full probability distribution of outcomes in the computational basis, we then decode each computational basis state and add up the contributions to the logical all-zeros state.